duneanalytics/docs/docs/spellbook/index.md

 Spellbook automates the build, maintenance and data quality of these tables.
 Anyone in our community can contribute to our spells, whether that is adding a new exchange or writing an entirely new spell.

 !!! note
     Spellbook Spells are available on Dune V2, queryable from both Spark SQL and Dune SQL [V2 Query Engines](../reference/dune-v2/query-engine.md).
-For now, Spells will continue to be run against Spark and querying them with Dune SQL will require small syntax changes to ensure compatability.
+For now, Spells will continue to be run against Spark and querying them with Dune SQL will require small syntax changes to ensure compatibility.

 ## New level unlocked